wp-plugins/google-analytics-top-posts-widget/readme.txt

 * YShowhome: Will remove home page from list: (usually "yoursite.com" is the highest viewed page)
 * yy, mm, dd: Selects the earliest date you would like analytics to pull from

+All of the widget options are exactly that.. optional.
+If you don't include them it will pick some defaults.

 == Installation ==

 1. Upload the `google-analytics-top-posts-widget` directory to the `/wp-content/plugins/` directory.